 Christ's teaching regarding religious titles is clear and to the point.
 He states, ". . . they (Jewish leaders) love the first place at the suppers . . .
 And the salutations in the marketplaces, and to be called by men, 'Rabbi, Rabbi.'
 But you are not to be called Rabbi; for one is your Master . . .
 Also, do not call anyone on the earth your Father; for one is your Father, Who is in heaven.
-Neither be called Master; for one is your Master, the Christ (Matthew 23:5 - 10, HBFV throughout).
+Neither be called Master; for one is your Master, the Christ (Matthew 23:6 - 10, HBFV throughout).

 The Greek word Rhabbi (Strong's Concordance #G4461) in Matthew 23 is translated as "Rabbi" in verse 7.
 Its literal meaning is "my master" (Strong's) or "my great one" (Thayer's Greek Definitions).
 Clearly, the use of this religious label is one of the many titles prohibited in Scripture.

-The Bible teaches against using titles, in a religious context, that are meant to convey one person's spiritual "rank" or authority over others.
-The apostle Paul taught that even HE did not claim authority over anyone's faith, but rather saw himself as someone who helped increase a person's joy in God (2Corinthians 1:24).
+God does not want those who believe in him to use titles that falsely try to convey someone has a greater spiritual "rank" or authority than others.
+The apostle Paul taught that even he did not claim authority over anyone's faith, but rather saw himself as someone who helped increase a person's joy in God (2Corinthians 1:24).

-Some have wondered whether the abbreviation "Mr.," which originated in the mid-1500s as a shortened form of the word "master" (dictionary.com), is acceptable to use.
+Some have wondered whether the abbreviation "Mr.," which originated in the mid-1500s as a shortened form of the word "master," is acceptable to use.
 In modern times, this term is not used as a religious title but instead is usually used as a generic courtesy reference to an adult male.
 It is generally acceptable to use.